Wenqi-Cui/Lyapunov-Regularized-RL/README.md

 <img src="/RNN.png" height="200px" width="600px" >

 # Language and Dependencies
 All code are implemented in Python.
 Data for the power system is imported from MATLAB as 'IEEE_39bus_Kron.mat'.
-The coeffcient for linear droop control is obtained by fmincon function of Matlab as 'Sol_linear.mat'.
+The coeffcient for linear droop control is obtained by fmincon function of Matlab as 'Sol_lossy_std_0221.mat'.
 We used the open-source Python package TensorFlow 2.0 to implement RNN and train the neural network models.

 # Code References